beartell/mbase/docs/source/inference/quick_start.rst

 Structure
 ---------

-This chapter is composed of four sections which cover topics as follows:
+This chapter is composed of five sections which cover topics as follows:

 * :doc:`Setting-up<quickstart/setting_up>`: Creating a CMake project and linking the inference library.